National Theatre (Washington, D.C.): 19th century

+20th century

+The structure has been rebuilt several times, including partial reconstructions after five fires in the 19th century.
+The current building, at 1321 Pennsylvania Avenue NW, was constructed in 1923, opening in September of that year.

-Located three blocks from the White House, the theater has entertained every U.S. President of the United States since Andrew Jackson.
-On April 14, 1865, Tad Lincoln was attending a performance of Aladdin and the Wonderful Lamp at Grover's Theater when his father, President Abraham Lincoln, was assassinated at Ford's Theatre.
+Located three blocks from the White House, the theater has entertained every U.S. President since Andrew Jackson.
+On April 14, 1865, Tad Lincoln was attending a performance of Aladdin and the Wonderful Lamp at Grover's Theater when his father, President Abraham Lincoln, was assassinated at nearby Ford's Theatre.

-Like many theatres in the U.S. before the Civil Rights Movement, the National Theatre was racially segregated.
-Black actors were allowed to appear on stage, but African Americans audience members were relegated to a special section.
+Like many theatres in the U.S. prior to the Civil Rights Movement, the National Theatre was racially segregated.
+Black actors were allowed to appear on stage, but African American audience members were relegated to a special section.
 During the Washington run of Porgy and Bess in 1936, the cast, led by Todd Duncan, protested the audience's segregation.
 Duncan stated that he "would never play in a theatre which barred him from purchasing tickets to certain seats because of his race."
 Management allowed for the first integrated performance at National Theatre.
-A movement to integrate the playhouse was spearheaded by actor Helen Hayes, educator Gilbert V. Hartke, O.P., Washington art impresario Patrick Hayes, and Washington Post theatre critic Richard L. Coe.
+A movement to integrate the playhouse was spearheaded by actress Helen Hayes, educator Gilbert V. Hartke, O.P., Washington art impresario Patrick Hayes, and Washington Post theatre critic Richard L. Coe.
 When that effort failed, they persuaded Actors Equity performers to refuse to play at the theatre.
 Rather than desegregate, the New York management discontinued live performances in 1948.
 One prestige attraction, the Washington premier of the British film The Red Shoes, was presented.
-Earlier in 1941, Walt Disney's Fantasia played at the theatre for seven weeks, also as a prestige attraction.
+Earlier, in 1941, Walt Disney's Fantasia played at the theatre for seven weeks, also as a prestige attraction.
 Then the theatre remained dark until it reopened as an integrated theater in 1952.

 In 1970, the theatre came under the management of the Nederlander Organization.
 In 1974, the not-for-profit National Theatre Corporation was established by Roger L. Stevens, Maurice B. Tobin, Donn B. Murphy, and others to save the failing enterprise, in the wake of racial riots, and a downtown made unfashionable by the growth of the surrounding suburbs.

-The theatre underwent a major renovation in 1982–1983 when the original wing housing dressing rooms was replaced with a modern structure.
+The theatre underwent a major renovation from 1982 to 1983 when the original wing housing dressing rooms was replaced with a modern structure.
 The refurbished structure opened in concert with the redevelopment of that part of downtown Washington, D.C., which included The Shops at National Place, the 774-room flagship JW Marriott Hotel, and National Press Club.
 Stage designer Oliver Smith supervised the interior design.